pfalkingham/blenderShapeFitter/README.md

 - **Steps:**
   1. Enter Edit Mode and select at least 3 vertices.
   2. Choose **Plane** from the Shape dropdown.
+  3. Choose a centering method.
-  3. Click **Calculate**.
+  4. Click **Calculate**.
 A plane will be fit to the selected vertices.

 ### Cylinder
 - **Minimum vertices:** 6
 - **Steps:**
   1. Enter Edit Mode and select at least 6 vertices.
   2. Choose **Cylinder** from the Shape dropdown.
+  3. Choose a centering method.
-  3. Click **Calculate**.
+  4. Click **Calculate**.
 A cylinder will be fit to the selected vertices.
-  4. *Note:* Cylinder fitting may be less robust than other shapes.
+  5. *Note:* Cylinder fitting now uses the full height span of selected vertices for improved accuracy.

 ### 2 Condyle Cylinder
 - **Minimum vertices:** 3 per condyle (two sets)